 Each SC Member shall be provided with a copy of and will be assumed to be familiar with the InCommon LLC Agreement.

 Each SC Member shall sign a statement of compliance with the InCommon LLC Conflict of Interest Policy annually (Agreement: Exhibit B, §VI)

 The fiscal year of InCommon shall be the calendar year unless defined otherwise by The Member (§7.05)

-InCommon shall maintain liability insurance for Members of the Steering Committee. (§6.03(d))
+InCommon shall maintain, or in cooperation with the Member shall cause to be maintained, liability insurance for Members of the Steering Committee. (§6.03(d))

 Other parties may be invited to participate in discussions and meetings of the SC or any SC subcommittee or advisory committee at the discretion of the Chair of the relevant body.
 The presence of such parties shall be noted in any minutes kept of the meeting.
 Such parties shall not be eligible to vote or move any action by the relevant body.

 COMMITTEES